GEMDevEng/MicroSite-Forge/docs/guides/setup/OAuth-Setup-Guide.md

 # OAuth Authentication Setup Guide

-This guide will help you configure OAuth authentication with Google, Apple, and Facebook using Supabase for MicroSite Forge.
+This guide will help you configure OAuth authentication with Google and Facebook using Supabase for MicroSite Forge.

 ## 📋 Prerequisites